UWL-CODERS/CODERS_Website/README.md

 # CODERS - Website Research Project

 Welcome to the CODERS Club Website GitHub repository!
-This website serves as the central hub for our vibrant community of coding enthusiasts at our college.
+This website serves as the central hub for our vibrant community of coding enthusiasts at our college..

 ## About CODERS Club